EndPointCorp/end-point-blog/2021/08/kubernetes.md

 The problem in our database is that any changes are lost if the pod or container were to shut down or reset for some reason.
 This is because all the database files live inside the container's file system.
 So if the container is gone, the data is also gone.

 In Kubernetes, pods are supposed to be treated as ephemeral entities.
-The idea is that pods should easily be brought down and replaced by new podsm, and users and clients shouldn't even notice.
+The idea is that pods should easily be brought down and replaced by new pods, and users and clients shouldn't even notice.
 This is all Kubernetes working as expected.
 That is to say, pods should be as stateless as possible to work well with this behavior.
 However, a database is, by definition, not stateless.
 So, what we need to do to solve this problem is have some available disk space from outside the cluster that can be used by our database to store its files.
 Something persistent that won't go away if the pod or container goes away.
 That's where [persistent volumes and persistent volume claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) come in.

 We will use a persistent volume (PV) to define a directory in our host machine that we will allow our Postgres container to use to store data files.
 Then, a persistent volume claim (PVC) is used to define a "request" for some of that available disk space that a specific container can make.
 In short, a persistent volume says to k8s "here's some storage that the cluster can use"; and a persistent volume claim says "here's a portion of that storage that's available for containers to use".